 Communication in HIV Prevention Work

-Sufficiently deep understanding by PWUD of HIV transmission risks related to injecting drug use and unsafe sexual practices, as well as effective HIV prevention measures, is a crucial factor in reducing the incidence of unsafe injecting and other practices related to preparation, transportation, distribution of illicit drugs.
-Information and education work is more effective when in addition to raising awareness it also includes activities aimed at the development of skills required for safer behaviour.
+Sufficiently deep understanding by PWUD of HIV transmission risks related to injecting drug use and unsafe sexual practices, as well as effective HIV prevention measures, is a crucial factor in reducing the incidence of unsafe injecting and other practices related to preparation, transportation, and distribution of illicit drugs.
+Information and education work is more effective when in addition to raising awareness, it also includes activities aimed at the development of skills required for safer behaviour.
 The effectiveness of this work further increases when it is combined with simultaneous supply of sterile injecting instruments and other required prevention commodities.
 Information, education and motivation work, when properly organised and is compliant with the essential quality and management standards, also facilitates timely initiation of HIV treatment as well as reduction in PWUD mortality (including overdose related mortality).
 The motivational element of IEC work is important in the promotion and ensuring the effectiveness of treatment including substitution maintenance and antiretroviral treatment.

-Communication with clients is essential for a variety of aspects of HIV prevention work.
-This is an area that is particularly challenging to standardise and regulate and can be an important focus of CLM activities.
-Communication starts with establishing initial contact with the communities, assessing community needs, vulnerabilities and challenges, marketing and promotion of the offered services.
-Immediate contacts with [potential] clients provide particularly important opportunity and can significantly affect the effectiveness of continued prevention efforts.
+Communication with clients is essential for various of aspects of HIV prevention work.
+This area is particularly challenging to standardise and regulate and can be an important focus of CLM activities.
+Communication starts with establishing initial contact with the communities, assessing community needs, vulnerabilities and challenges, marketing and promoting the offered services.
+Immediate contacts with (potential) clients provide a particularly important opportunity and can significantly affect the effectiveness of continued prevention efforts.
 This is why these communication episodes should be regulated to maximise their benefits.
-Without clear guidance and communication protocols the services may miss opportunities for the delivery of important information on risks, risk reduction strategies and skills, service promotion, clarification of needs, referral of clients to complementary services, as well as collecting updated information on the client population and factors affecting vulnerabilities and access to services, such as changes in the drug scene.
+Without clear guidance and communication protocols, the services may miss opportunities for the delivery of important information on risks, risk reduction strategies and skills, service promotion, clarification of needs, referral of clients to complementary services, as well as collecting updated information on the client population and factors affecting vulnerabilities and access to services, such as changes in the drug scene.

-The first contact with the service is a crucial moment for building rapport with the client, gaining trust and explaining the benefits of participation.
-Depending on the success of the first contact it may also be used to register the client for further participation in the programme, clarification of client expectations and motivation, initial assessment of risks and needs, basic prevention counselling, addressing common myths or misconceptions, testing for HIV, HCV or STI, distribution of prevention commodities.
+The first contact with the service is crucial for building rapport with the client, gaining trust and explaining the benefits of participation.
+Depending on the success of the first contact, it may also be used to register the client for further participation in the programme, clarification of client expectations and motivation, initial assessment of risks and needs, basic prevention counselling, addressing common myths or misconceptions, testing for HIV, HCV or STI, distribution of prevention commodities.
 The initial period of enrolment also includes explaining the purpose of the programme and offered services, programme enrolment criteria and process, client rights and obligations, rules and internal procedures of the programme; obtaining client consent for participation, registration of qualifying clients, initial assessment and filing of initial enrolment records, initiation of a case and assignment of a responsible case manager).
-Even a simple communication protocol is best implemented in accordance with a plan, setting the required issues that need to be covered in prevention communication, skills to be taught, motivational sessions.
-There is also specific communication and guidance that accompany distribution of prevention commodities, tests and other health products.
+Even a simple communication protocol is best implemented in accordance with a plan, setting the required issues that need to be covered in prevention communication, skills to be taught, and motivational sessions.
+Specific communication and guidance accompany the distribution of prevention commodities, tests and other health products.

 CLM Focus: Prevention Communication